You’ve spent countless hours setting up your business, from the very product that you sell to the site that you sell it on.

 Customer Lifecycle Marketing

-Now that you know all about the customer lifecycle, from first encountering your brand to bragging about it to friends and family, it’s time to ramp up your marketing campaigns to support this process.
+Now that you know all about the customer lifecycle, from first encountering your brand to bragging about it to friends and family, it’s time to ramp up your marketing campaigns to support this process and reinforce your sales funnel.

 Because 80 percent of your future profits will come from 20 percent of your existing customers, making customer retention an easy way to grow your business steadily over the long term.